 The flight from Kolkata crosses over the many rivers of Bangladesh.
 As the plane flies towards the destination, I got the chance to see Bangladesh for the first time.
 Water and greenery everywhere is how Bangladesh appealed to me.
 From the top, it all looked so pure, so close to nature.
 I made an entry to my wanderlust of places to travel to, and promised would return to Bangladesh one day soon over land instead of the sky.
 So as we were nearing our destination Guwahati, the small mountains and the greenery of Meghalaya started to appear across the horizon, welcoming us all for a very pleasant stay I hoped.

 So a fun fact: You can drive from Kolkata to Shillong through Bangladesh, via the Dawki International border checkpoint.
-Our driver there
+Our driver there was telling us by 2019-20, the roads will be open for tourist use and we could drive via Dhaka to Shillong in about 8 hrs from Kolkata.
+Bangladesh has on arrival visa too.

 To travel across Meghalaya we hired a vehicle on the suggestion from my uncle.
 Saifuddin, our driver, tour guide for the next 4 days was already waiting for us at the Guwahati airport.
 As soon as we landed at Guwahati, we left the airport, sat in the car and headed off towards Shillong and ahead.
 With a mix of Bollywood and English music in the background and the terrain changing from the plains of the Brahmaputra River at Guwahati to the hills of Meghalaya, we start the road trip towards Cherrapunjee.
 The highway to Shillong (NH-40) was recently developed to a 4 lane highway, a beauty in the list of roads of India.
 The drive through the curvy hills, greenery surrounding the roads offer a splendid experience for any traveller.
 After a long time, I was not driving at all.
 Over the last couple of years, I had become so used to driving myself, that initially, it felt quite weird to not touch the car at all, this time.
 I was the co-driver, the person next to the driver, all the time during this whole trip.
 For a change, it felt absolutely relaxing this time with no effort driving around, or planning the roads, or the stops.
 Sitting back in the front seat, I enjoyed the scenery the whole trip.
 Struck up good conversations with Saifuddin, an ex BSF soldier, who has some great experiences to share.